Wait And Watch: Leslie's Inc. (LESL) and Target Corporation (TGT)

-CREDIT SUISSE ASSET MANAGEMENT ( bought a fresh place in Leslie’s Inc. (NASDAQ:LESL).
-The institutional investor bought 44.8 thousand shares of the stock in a transaction took place on 5/31/2021.
-In another most recent transaction, which held on 5/26/2021, AHEAD WEALTH SOLUTIONS AG bought approximately 5.0 thousand shares of Leslie’s Inc. In a separate transaction which took place on 6/14/2021, the institutional investor, GIC PTE LTD. (INVESTMENT MANAGEM sold 8.2 million shares of the company’s stock.
-The total Institutional investors and hedge funds own 90.85% of the company’s stock.
+EASTERN SHORE CAPITAL MANAGEMENT bought a fresh place in Leslie’s Inc. (NASDAQ:LESL).
+The institutional investor bought 39.7 thousand shares of the stock in a transaction took place on 5/31/2021.
+In another most recent transaction, which held on 5/31/2021, PATRIMONY 1873 SA bought approximately 29.7 thousand shares of Leslie’s Inc. In a separate transaction which took place on 6/30/2021, the institutional investor, KLP KAPITALFORVALTNING AS bought 20.4 thousand shares of the company’s stock.
+The total Institutional investors and hedge funds own 90.60% of the company’s stock.

 5 Stocks Under $10 That Are Poised to Take Off